(Revised April 2004)

 When an automobile is damaged by collision, vandalism, theft, or fire, a consumer must decide where to take the automobile for repairs.
 Some insurance companies maintain lists of "preferred" auto body repair shops, which the insurance company might recommend the consumer use.
 Remember, the consumer has the choice of whether or not to use an insurance company's preferred shop.

 California insurance regulations contain specific requirements that insurance companies must follow when they direct a consumer to a company recommended repair shop.
-These requirements are contained in section 2695.8(e) of the Fair Claims Settlement Practices Regulations:
+These requirements are contained in California Code of Regulations (CCR) Section 2695.8(e) of the Fair Claims Settlement Practices Regulations:

-Under California Insurance Code §758.5 an insurance company cannot require that an automobile be repaired at a specific repair shop.
+Under California Insurance Code (CIC) Section 758.5 an insurance company cannot require that an automobile be repaired at a specific repair shop.
 However, an insurance company can recommend that an automobile be repaired at a specific repair shop under the following conditions outlined by law:

 - The consumer specifically requests a recommendation from the insurance company to a repair shop.